hakito/SlimVDI/README.md

    the UUID, or when the user wants to perform some other operation at the same time, such as compaction or disk enlargement.
 And it continues to serve as a "second source" for cloning and backup making.

-Q. Why clone at all? - Why not use Snapshots instead?
+### Why clone at all? - Why not use Snapshots instead?
-A. By all means use snapshots if you like them.
+   By all means use snapshots if you like them.
 But, snapshots worry me.
 I worry that they are inherently fragile: a series of links in a chain, and if any link in the chain is broken then the chain itself may be rendered useless.
 By contrast a clone is entirely independant of the original on which it was based.
 Damaging the original will not affect the clone at all (or vice